How To Write a Brief for your Website Design Project

 It’s impossible to create a successful web design without an accurate picture of the end-user.
 Who is your typical customer?
 From their age and gender to profession and political views, you can never know too much about your target audience.

-Armed with this information, your designers can craft a web experience that closely resonates with your user’s tastes.
+Armed with this information, your designers can create a web experience that closely resonates with your user’s tastes.
 Some businesses even like to create a persona who embodies their archetypical audience, complete with a name and backstory.
 This buyer profile can make it easier to angle your brief towards a particular profile.

 Step 3: Research Your Competitors